Photo from Montgomery Ward Annual Report 1963

 An official dedication of the "fully-climatized" mall was held on October 29, 1975, when forty-five stores and services opened for business.
 In attendance were Jay Solomon and Charles B. Liebovitz (of Arlen Shopping Centers), John Baehr (Mayor of Spartanburg) and Robert G. Rowell (Spartanburg County Commission Chairman).

 Meanwhile, the ABC Southeastern Westgate Twin Theatres had been built on a pad located .3 mile southeast of the mall.
-The first features were shown on December 25, 1975.
+First features were shown on December 25, 1975.
 This movie house, which eventually housed four auditoria, was in operation until 1990.
 A second theatrical venue, the General Cinema Corporation Westgate Mall Cinema VI, was built in the mall's west parking area.
-It was dedicated February 17, 1984 and was shuttered and demolished in 1996.
+It was dedicated on February 17, 1984 and shuttered and demolished in 1995.

-A 1 million dollar mall renovation got underway in January 1986.
-The West Court was rebuilt, with its vintage locomotive removed.
+In January 1986, the first renovation of WESTGATE MALL got underway.
+The court in front of Piccadilly Cafeteria was rebuilt, with its vintage locomotive removed.
 A food court, known as The Garden, was created.
 Existing restaurants -Cossenza's Pizza, Chick-Fil-A and Grecian Expo- were joined by Taco Bell, Yummy Yogurt and Sbarro the Italian Eatery.
-New flooring, landscaping, skylights, mirrors and neon lighting were installed.
-The food facility was officially dedicated on June 1, 1986.
+New flooring, landscaping, skylights, mirrors and neon lighting were installed, with the food facility being officially dedicated on June 1, 1986.

 Meanwhile, Chattanooga-based CBL & Associates Properties had acquired the mall building (but not the land) in March 1995.
-Basically, they reestablished ownership of a property that had been sold some years before by the company's predecessor, Arlen Shopping Centers.
+Basically, they reestablished ownership of a property that was sold some years before by Arlen Shopping Centers.

 Belk, on the north end of the complex, was expanded into a 156,800 square foot store.
 The existing mall was also given a major makeover, with new storefronts, flooring and entrances installed.
 Forty stores and services were added during the expansion.